 \section{introduction}

-The time-frequency domain analysis method (TF) plays a very important role in processing non-stationary time series signals.
-Early time-frequency domain analysis methods include short-time Fourier transform and wavelet transform \cite{huang1998empirical}.
-In 1998, Huang et al, \cite{huang1998empirical} proposed Empirical Mode Decomposition (EMD), which recursively extracts the modes of a signal from the high-frequency component to the low-frequency component.
-The specific process is finding all the maximum and minimum points of the signal and connecting all the maximum and minimum points to form the upper- and lower- envelope through interpolation.
-The mean curve of the upper and lower envelope is removed as the 'low frequency component', and the remaining part is a intrinsic mode function (IMF).
-Recursively running the above process on the low-frequency component,one can extract all the remaining modes.
+\IEEEPARstart{T} he time-frequency domain analysis method (TF) is useful in processing non-stationary time series signals.
+Early time-frequency domain analysis methods include the short-time Fourier transform and the wavelet transform\cite{huang1998empirical}.
+In 1998, Huang et al.\cite{huang1998empirical} proposed Empirical Mode Decomposition (EMD), which recursively extracts the modes of a signal from the high-frequency component to the low-frequency component.
+The specific process is finding all the maximum and minimum points of the signal and connecting all the maximum and minimum points to form the upper and lower envelopes through interpolation.
+The mean value of the upper and lower envelopes is removed as the low-frequency component, and the remaining part is an intrinsic mode function (IMF).
+Recursively running the above process on the low-frequency components, all the remaining modes can be extracted in turn.
 The empirical mode decomposition method has been widely used in time-frequency domain analysis.
-However, due to the lack of strict mathematical principles, the method comes with the unavoidable drawbacks of mixing between different modes.
-Moreover,the EMD algorithm is a recursive global mode decomposition method, which cannot only extract a specific mode without considering other modes.
+However, because of the lack of strict mathematical principles, the EMD has the unavoidable drawbacks of mixing among different modes.
+Moreover, EMD is a recursive global mode decomposition method, which cannot only extract a specific mode without considering other modes.